About now, Lune was meant to open in Sydney, not Brisbane. But then the pandemic came calling.

 “In September last year we were like, ‘We’re kind of ready to go,’” Kate says.
 “And then we thought, ‘I wonder what’s going on with the site in Brisbane?’
 So we reached out to Michael … and within two days we had a lease signed.”

-Lune Croissanterie opened on Thursday across two immaculate Hogg & Lamb-designed spaces beneath The Standard, a gleaming 30-storey residential tower on Manning Street opposite the entrance to Fish Lane.
+Lune Croissanterie opened in early August across two immaculate Hogg & Lamb-designed spaces beneath The Standard, a gleaming 30-storey residential tower on Manning Street opposite the entrance to Fish Lane.
 On the street is the retail shop, where a line of convection ovens punches out croissants (some twice-baked), pain au chocolat, kouign-amann, morning buns, Danishes and cruffins, plus savoury options including Lune’s classic ham and gruyere croissant (although you can expect a reduced menu until the lockdown lifts).
 It’s a slick space, all concrete, tiles, glass and high ceilings.

 Out back, down The Standard’s entranceway, is the Cube, an enormous glass box temperature controlled to 18 degrees Celsius, its ceiling adorned with a signature splay of LED lights.
 Here, the Lune team prepares its pastry over three days using local flour, eggs, milk, and local and imported French butter.
 Perhaps most important is Beurre D’isigny butter from coastal France that the team uses for the laminating process.